lexicHQ/docs/README.md

 * Keep multiple stakeholders in the loop with team and resource monitoring giving you useful information to make key business decisions.
 * Add bots to your customer success arsenal in order to automate common tasks freeing manpower and shortening time for your customer's business needs.

-## Which messaging channels are supported? {#which-messaging-channels-are-supported}
+## Which Channels are Supported on Recime?

 Recime is committed to supporting the most channels on the market.
 Today, you can use Recime to build bots for: